 The more prepared for you are for when that time comes, the better.

-In this article, we will cover the basics of New Product Development, why it is important, how to achieve it, and detail the different, although not competing, methods that people have researched to determine what separates the market leaders from the average companies.
+In this article, we will cover the basics of new product development—why it’s important and how to achieve it.
+And we’ll detail the different, although not competing, methods that people have researched to determine what separates the market leaders from the average companies.

-Now, we need to acknowledge the cause and effect cycle of Cooper’s statement: are top companies in their position of power because they were able to adapt and undertake New Product Development quickly and effectively?
-Or, did becoming top companies enable them to undertake New Product Development, due to more capital, resources, and revenue for research and development?
+We need to acknowledge the cause and effect cycle of Cooper’s statement: are top companies in their position of power because they were able to adapt and undertake new product development quickly and effectively?
+Or, did becoming top companies enable them to undertake new product development, due to more capital, resources, and revenue for research and development?

 This highlights the need for a certain “wow” factor.
 Offering boring modifications, small updates, and new products with no competitive advantage is a problem.

 This, in essence, is about good due-diligence.
-Thorough market, technical, and business assessments are critical at the front-end, or the early stage.
-That research early on will make the go-to decision making much easier, much more effective and in line with the reality of your circumstances.
+Thorough market, technical and business assessments are critical at the front-end, or the early stage.
+That research early on will make your decision making much easier, much more effective and in line with the reality of your circumstances.

 It’s the ‘measure twice, cut once’ principle, which can be incredibly important (and cost effective) if you’re looking at a multi-million pound product development cycle.

-This is where a consumer intelligence platform like Attest can pay for itself 1000x over by honing your idea first, while it’s still cheap to do so, helping you eliminate bad or unwanted new product ideas so you can focus in on the winners early on.
+This is where a consumer intelligence platform like Attest can pay for itself 1000x over by honing your idea first, helping you eliminate bad or unwanted new product ideas so you can focus in on the winners early on.

 This comes down to: